arachid1/soundofnavi/trainers/README.md

 B) The second is parameters.py, which resides inside modules/main, and is a super important file.
 Think of it as an object accessible everywhere to extract virtually ANY parameter from a long list in a synchronized way.
 For example, it allows me to access parameters.sr inside train$.py BUT also inside my callback.
 Another instance where it's critical is, every time we run launch_job (and therefore initialize_job), it updates the job_id parameter to reflect the current job being executed (so for example, switching from the first job with id 1 to the second job with id 2), and the appropriate paths, etc.

 C) the third is models.
-You can write your model inside the train file train$.py, but I'd recommend writing inside and importing your model from modules/models/model$.py, with $ the number of the model. each model$.py has access to inside core.py, which has the custom mixednet layers, inverted residual layers, etc, so you HAVE to write inside models.py to use those elements.
-You can use mixednet.py as the template to copy/paste.
+You can write your model inside the train file train$.py, but I'd recommend writing inside and importing your model from modules/models/$.py, with $ the number of the file/model. each $.py has access to core.py, which has the custom mixednet layers, inverted residual layers, additional functions, etc. You can use mixednet.py as the template to copy/paste.

 D) More to come on augmentation.

+E) each trainer has a job_outputs folder, which contains the .out files for logging when running the job in the backend with nohup (see local_gc_exec.sh).

 LASTE NOTE ON GPU/CPU: CUDA_DEVICES_VISIBLE is set to -1 or 0/1 inside local_gc_exec.sh to run in, respectively, CPU and GPU mode.
 GPUs vs non-GPUs runs may require slight modifications but that should all be debuggable in train$.py